transdigiware/blockchain/vscode-extension.md

 You can export nodes from your console and then import them from another console.
 You can use the same process to export nodes from your console and then import them into the **Fabric Environments** pane.
 The easiest way is to use the extension to automatically discover the console and import the nodes.

 1. Navigate to the **Settings** tab in the left navigation.
 You can see a section that is called **Bulk data management** that contains two buttons.
 The **Export** button opens a panel on the right.
 2. Check the box to export your identities.
-You can uncheck the other options.
+You can deselect the other options.
 3. Click **Export** to download the identities to your local file system in .zip file.
 Extract the file when the download is complete.

 You can then import the nodes of your network into the extension.